d4nt3-fpv/simplehack/README.md

 ## Contributing

-All contributers are welcome.
+All contributors are welcome.
 Just send me a pull request.